 Without the networked system, however, the library services locally will be set back decades.
 The answer therefore is to fund, one way or another, a similar service to the one that we have and improve it by using volunteers to help with tasks such as the Home Library Service, the Summer Reading challenge, the Reading Forward challenge for adults, homework clubs, coding clubs, rhymetime, storytime, a programme of live events such as author visits.
 Activities that engage and strengthen the community rather than undermine it.

 As one local MP recently stated, “Sometimes government knows the cost of everything but the value of nothing.”
 Well, it is up to us to make sure people understand the full value of our local libraries, should those under the political pressure of financial constraints forget.

-The county council is inviting discussions on options for keeping local libraries open, but nowhere have they offered any kind of resources to help this happen despite all the different models of community libraries in the country, model which not only involve volunteers but also benefit from their county council’s support and are therefore able to remain part of statutory provision.
+The county council is inviting discussions on options for keeping local libraries open, but nowhere have they offered any financial resources to help this happen.
+There are many different models of community libraries in the country, which not only involve volunteers but also benefit from their county council’s support and are therefore able to remain part of statutory provision.